Protecting the Pi

 Lesson learned: there's a lot of rubbish sold as received wisdom on the Raspberry Pi fora.
 I guess I should not have needed that lesson.
 With hindsight.
 But I wonder how many good projects never saw the light of day because of the false 'experts' on Raspberry fora!

-The download links below contain the software and schematic/PCB/artwork files.
+The download links below contain the manual and schematic/PCB/artwork files.

 Hardware and graphics - Final versions.